View the Infographic »

 Note: Taking a break longer than 14 days may mean you are dropped from your program due to attendance requirements, so it’s crucial to contact your academic advisor if you’re considering a break of 14-45 days in order to get the appropriate approvals on file to remain in your program.

-One thing he stresses for students who are considering a break is to make sure they do their research first and understand the pros and cons before they make their decision.
+One thing to stress is that for students who are considering a break is to make sure they do their research first and understand the pros and cons before they make their decision.

 Is Summer School Right for You?

 If you’re wondering if going to school in the summer is worth it because you feel that you’ve been floundering or that life circumstances have affected your academic performance, it’s crucial to reach out for support.
-The University of Arizona Global Campus offers a wide array of services to help students succeed.
+UAGC offers a wide array of services to help students succeed.
 You never know which one could most benefit your situation until you reach out.

-Here are some critical resources to help you succeed as an online college student at the University of Arizona Global Campus:
+Here are some critical resources to help you succeed as an online college student at UAGC:

 1. Advisor Support Team – Includes your student advisor and financial aid advice.
 This is where you should turn to first if you’re considering taking a break between your classes.